pingcap/tiflow/dm/docs/RFCS/20211130_enhanced_pre_checker.md

     - table_schema
     - schema_of_shard_tables
     - auto_increment_ID
-2. We casn adjust the concurrency by table numbers.
+2. We can adjust the concurrency by table numbers.

 ### Optimize some check

-1. **auto_increment_ID** only checked in sharding mode.
+1. Auto_increment_ID only be checked in sharding mode.
-    - If table exist auto increment ID, report a warning to user and tell them the method that can resolve the PK/UK conflict;
+    - If table exists auto increment ID, report a warning to user and tell them the method that can resolve the PK/UK conflict;
         1. If you set PK to AUTO_INCREMENT, you must make sure that the primary key in sharding tables is not duplicated;
         2. If sharding tables have duplicated PK, you can refer to [document](https://docs.pingcap.com/tidb-data-migration/stable/shard-merge-best-practices#handle-conflicts-of-auto-increment-primary-key).
-2. Dump_privilege will check different privileges according to different [consistency](https://docs.pingcap.com/tidb/stable/dumpling-overview#adjust-dumplings-data-consistency-options) and downstream on source.
+2. Dump_privilege will check different privileges according to different [consistency](https://docs.pingcap.com/tidb/stable/dumpling-overview#adjust-dumplings-data-consistency-options) on source.
     - For all consistency, we will check
         - REPLICATION CLIENT (global)
         - SELECT (only INFORMATION_SCHEMA's tables and dump tables)